Eastlakes

 Eastlakes is among the most culturally diverse areas in the country based on AreaSearch assessment of a range of language and cultural background related metrics

 Eastlakes has a high level of cultural diversity, with 56.3% of its population speaking a language other than English at home and 52.6% born overseas.
-Christianity is the predominant religion in Eastlakes, accounting for 56.6% of the population.
-Islam is significantly overrepresented compared to Greater Sydney's average, comprising 14.4% of Eastlakes' population.
+Christianity is the predominant religion in Eastlakes, making up 56.6% of the population.
+However, Islam is notably overrepresented, comprising 14.4%, which is significantly higher than the Greater Sydney average of 5.7%.

 Frequently Asked Questions - Diversity